-November 11th is Veterans Day in America, which means it’s time once again to learn some new and fascinating Veterans Day facts.
+November 11 is Veterans Day in America, which means it’s time once again to learn some new and fascinating facts about Veterans Day.
 Veterans Day is a holiday to remember all who have served in the U.S. Military.
-On November 11th, we celebrate the courage and sacrifices of our Soldiers, Sailors, Marines, Airmen, and Coastguardsmen (maybe we should even throw a preemptive shoutout to our Space Force Guardians, though they’ve yet to storm the volcano-laden beaches of Venus).
-It is a day to listen to their stories and learn from their experiences.
+On November 11, we celebrate the courage and sacrifices of our Soldiers, Sailors, Marines, Airmen, Guardians, and Coast Guardsmen.
+It’s a day to listen to their stories and learn from their experiences.

 Recommended read: The Meaning of Veterans Day: A Combat Veteran’s Perspective

 Veterans Day was originally called Armistice Day, and it was meant to be a day that celebrated the victory of the Allied forces during World War I.

 In 1947, however, a World War II Vet sought to change the name.
 Raymond Weeks, sometimes referred to as the true “Father of Veterans Day,” held the first “National Veterans Day” celebration in Birmingham, AL. He wanted to honor all Vets in addition to those who served in WWI.

 Later on, a U.S. representative from Kansas named Edward Rees officially proposed a bill to change the name from Armistice Day to Veterans Day.
 President Eisenhower signed the bill confirming the change in 1954.

 2. Americans Aren’t the Only Ones Who Celebrate November 11

 Many countries around the world also celebrate November 11 (but as Remembrance Day rather than Veterans Day or Armistice Day).
 These countries include the U.K., Canada, Australia, and France, among others.